F5Networks/f5-ci-docs/docs/kubernetes/kctlr-as3-delete-configmap.rst

       kubectl apply -f as3-declaration-1.yaml -n k8s

 #.
-Delete the configmap from the Kubernetes configuration.
+Delete the configmap from your Kubernetes configuration.

    .. parsed-literal::